astrochristian/astrochristian.github.io/blog/posts/welcome-to-my-blog.md

 date: 2025-12-06
 excerpt: An introduction to my blog where I'll share thoughts on radio cosmology, Bayesian inference, and astronomical research.
 slug: welcome-to-my-blog
+written-by: claude
 ---

+> **Note**: This article was written with Claude, an AI assistant.
+While the content has been carefully reviewed and verified, please refer to primary sources and official documentation for critical technical details.

 ## Welcome!